 Wilde sold shares in the company to “Subscribers” for $100 per share.
 He was clear that the drilling venture was a “jazzcat gamble,” and reminded potential subscribers: “your $100 gamble could be worth upwards to $20,000.”

 On August 2, 1919, John D. Spreckels purchased 5 shares for $500 in total.
 The San Diego Union, owned by Spreckels, highlighted that investment in the next day’s edition.

 - “Not since he announced his community oil project has Mayor Wilde been more pleased than he was yesterday… The mayor was smiling all over his face when he stacked this substantial check up with hundreds of others and announced that his plan is meeting with fully as much success as he had expected… The mayor says he is giving a great deal of his time to the enterprise and doesn’t ask a cent for his services.
 He has subscribed $1,000 of his own money, being the first subscriber, but will reap no greater benefits from the oil, if it is struck, than this amount calls for.
 Every investor, the mayor declares, will share in the proceeds according to the amount invested and there will be a fair deal for all concerned… ‘If there is oil here, we are going to find it.’”

-I’m sorry, but what’s happening here… shouldn’t the mayor be devoting a prohibitive amount of time fulfilling responsibilities as mayor?
+I’m sorry, but what’s happening here… shouldn’t the mayor be devoting a prohibitive amount of time fulfilling his mayoral responsibilities?
 Why on earth would he publicly admit otherwise?

-And… doesn’t ask a cent?
-It’s his project!
+And… “doesn’t ask a cent“?
+It was his project!
 Was “not asking for more money” the standard of economic stability in 1920?